Delta Moonlight™ Crapemyrtle

 This beautiful dwarf crapemyrtle produces volumes of white frilly blooms that vividly contrast the dark burgundy foliage; a captivating focal point for the garden or border; also good for container planting

 Delta Moonlight™ Crapemyrtle is draped in stunning panicles of white frilly flowers at the ends of the branches from early to late summer.
-It has attractive burgundy foliage throughout the season.
+It has attractive burgundy deciduous foliage.
 The glossy oval leaves are highly ornamental and turn dark red in fall.
-The fruit is not ornamentally significant.

 Delta Moonlight™ Crapemyrtle is a dense multi-stemmed deciduous shrub with a mounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.